ALMA/ACA CO Survey of the IC 1459 and NGC 4636 Groups: Environmental Effects on the Molecular Gas of Group Galaxies: Observations and data

 Four spectral windows (SPW 1, 2, 3 ,4) were set up to observe $^{12}$CO($J$=1--0) ($\nu_{\rm rest}$ = 115.271~GHz) line and CN($N$=1--0; $J$=3/2--1/2) ($\nu_{\rm rest}$ = 113.491~GHz) line in the upper sideband (SPW 1 and 2) and 3 mm continuum emission in the lower sideband (SPW 3 and 4).
 Each SPW has a total bandwidth of 1875 MHz ($\sim$5000~km~s$^{-1}$) and a channel width of $\sim$1.13 MHz ($\sim$3~km~s$^{-1}$).

 The size of the primary beam is $\sim$87$\arcsec$.
 The most typical extent of CO gas in late-type galaxies is 50\% $-$ 70\% of the inner part of the optical disk \citep[e.g.,][]{schruba2011}.
 In order to cover the entire CO disk, 15 out of 31 galaxies were observed in mosaic mode.
-The number of mosaic fields varies from 2 to 13 pointings, which depends on the apparent size of each target galaxy.
+The number of mosaic fields varies from two to 13 pointings, which depends on the apparent size of each target galaxy.
 The rest (16 targets) of the sample were observed by a single pointing.
 The largest recoverable angular scale (i.e., the maximum recoverable scale (MRS)) in our ACA observations is 59$\arcsec$, corresponding to $\sim$7.8~kpc at 27.2~Mpc (I1459G) and $\sim$3.9~kpc at 13.6~Mpc (N4636G), respectively.
+With this MRS, we expected that our proposed observations using only the 7m array could recover most of the total flux.
+Thus, we did not include the total power array.
+However, we may possibly miss some CO flux.
+The missing flux problem is discussed in Section \ref{subsec:coprop} and \ref{subsec:scaling}.

+Based on the prediction for the molecular gas surface density at the edge of the star-forming disk (e.g., $\sim$4~\Msun~pc$^{-2}$; \citealt{schaye2004}), we aim to reach a gas surface density of 4~\Msun~pc$^{-2}$ in 5$\sigma$ in a beam with a velocity resolution of 20 km~s$^{-1}$.
+Adopting the Milky Way CO-to-H$_{2}$ conversion factor ($\alpha_{\rm CO}$~=~4.35 {\Msun}~pc$^{-2}$~(K~km~s$^{-1}$)$^{-1}$; \citealt{strong1996,bolatto2013}), the requested sensitivity is 14.6 mJy~beam$^{-1}$ over a velocity resolution of 20 km~s$^{-1}$.

-\subsection{Data reduction and imaging}
+\subsection{Data Reduction and Imaging}

 The ACA data were calibrated using the standard ALMA pipeline in the Common Astronomy Software Applications package (CASA, version: 5.6.1-8; \citealt{mcmullin2007}).
 After calibration, the continuum is subtracted by fitting the line-free channels with the {\tt uvcontsub} task.
 Cleaned CO data cubes of individual samples are created using the {\tt tclean} task in the CASA package.
 The clean regions are carefully selected by visual inspection for every channel of the cubes.
 In particular, the mosaic images of 15 galaxies observed with multiple pointings were produced by setting the sub-parameter {\tt gridder}={\tt ‘mosaic’} in the {\tt tclean} task.
 To increase the signal-to-noise ratio (S/N) of the data and to recover faint CO emission, natural weighting was applied and the channel width of the cleaned cubes was binned into a velocity resolution of 20 km~s~$^{-1}$.
 The final data cubes have a synthesized beam of $\sim$14$\arcsec \sim$9$\arcsec$ with a pixel size of 2$\arcsec$.
 The noise level is measured using line-free channels.
 The typical root mean square (rms) noise level is $\sim$12.4 mJy beam$^{-1}$ over a channel width of 20~km~s$^{-1}$, which is measured prior to the primary beam correction.
 The synthesized beam sizes and rms noise levels for individual galaxies are listed in Table~\ref{tab:table2}.
 The final data cubes are corrected for primary beam attenuation with the {\tt impbcor} task.